• Skip to primary navigation

 I really want to study, but I’m too tired.

-She got to the test centre early, and she did really well on her IELTS test.
+She got to the test centre early and did well on her IELTS test.

 Warning

 The crucial thing is to understand and be able to use these grammar structures before your IELTS test.
-Some students memorise lots of structures and try to insert them into their essays without giving much thought to how they work or if they are accurate.
+Some students memorise many structures and try to insert them into their essays without considering how they work or if they are accurate.
 This will only lead to unnatural and incoherent sentences.
-Remember that your sentences need to also be error free so only use structures you are confident using.
+Remember that your sentences must also be error-free, so only use structures you are confident using.

-They key is to only use them appropriately.
-Concentrate on answering the question and if you know how to use these structures they will flow naturally.
+The key is to only use them appropriately.
+Concentrate on answering the question; if you know how to use these structures, they will flow naturally.

 Next Steps

-I hope this post has demonstrated that you can write your ideas down in a clear and simple way and still satisfy the marking criteria for complex sentences.
+I hope this post has demonstrated that you can write your ideas down clearly and simply and still satisfy the marking criteria for complex sentences.

-When you are practising IELTS writing questions try to think of what you want to say in simple sentences and then think of how these might be linked into complex sentences.
-After enough practice, it will become a natural thing to do and your writing will really improve.
+When you are practising IELTS writing questions, think of what you want to say in simple sentences and then think of how these might be linked into complex sentences.
+After enough practice, it will become a natural thing to do, and your writing will really improve.

 Check out my IELTS Grammar video series below for more help with complex sentences: